-The Napier water supply system consists of 481km of mains, nine reservoirs and 18 pump stations.
+The Napier water supply system consists of 481km of mains, 10 reservoirs and nine booster pump stations.
 Each month 27 residential zones, sevens bores which meet the drinking-water standards and all 10 reservoirs are sampled and tested by an IANZ-accredited laboratory to ensure your drinking water is safe.